 It is widely accepted that all Counsellors, whether experienced or just starting out, will benefit from having regular professional clinical supervision .
 A supervisor acts in a mentoring role, providing emotional support as well as information and guidance.

 Supervision is perhaps the most important component in the development of a competent practitioner.
-It is within the context of supervision that trainees begin to develop a sense of their professional identity and to examine their own beliefs and attitude regarding clients and therapy.
+It is within the context of supervision that trainees begin to develop a sense of their professional identity and to examine their own beliefs and attitudes regarding clients and therapy.
 (Corey, Corey, & Callanan, 2007, p.360)

 All clinical supervision appointments are approx 90 minutes long, and are in the Bowral, Southern Highlands office or online via Zoom.